MChomitz/MScThesis/README.txt

 In the Chapters\ directory, all the chapters are stored:
     Introduction.tex file which is included for the introduction chapter.
+    Motivation.tex file which is included
+    Meathods.tex file, not yet included

 The .bib file is the current bibliography.
 This will need to grow substantially before the thesis is finished.